19hours/sg-statutes/Acts/Securities and Futures Act.md

 144\.—(1) This section shall apply where the Authority considers that —

-(a) it may be necessary to give a direction or take any action in relation to any trading in futures contracts under section 34; or
+(a) it may be necessary to give a direction or take any action in relation to any trading in futures contracts under section 34;

+[2/2009 wef 29/07/2009]

+(aa) it may be necessary to give a direction or take any action in relation to futures contracts under section 81; or

+[2/2009 wef 29/07/2009]

 (b) a person may have contravened any of the provisions of Part XII in relation to futures contracts.